 It's also important to know that the 'bulls-eye' rash that is often seen as a symptom of Lyme Disease in humans, is much less commonly seen in dogs.

 If the tick bite was on a relatively hair-free area of your dog (ie his belly, inner hind leg etc.), then you may see a red, bullseye type rash around the bite itself.
 However, most dogs don't develop this symptom, and even if they do the chances are fairly good that it will be hidden by his fur.

 If left untreated, Lyme Disease in dogs can cause some very serious health issues.
 These include :

 So, it's clear how important it is to take your dog to the vet if you have the slightest suspicion that your dog could be at risk.

 Treatments for this disease are usually very effective, if the illness is recognized early enough.

 If your pup or dog is showing any of the signs/symptoms above, get him veterinary attention immediately as they can progress very quickly, and your dog could go from having a slight limp, to being almost immobile within a couple of days.

 Anytime your dog is in a wooded area, or in long grass, he is exposed to ticks.
 If you live in the countryside, he could even pick them up in his own yard.
 It's vital to check your dog daily and if you find a tick (or several ticks), remove them right away.

-There's about a 48 hour 'window', before an infected tick can transmit the bacteria that causes Lyme Disease, so being vigilant about checking for, and removing, ticks is the best way to prevent him from getting sick.
+There's about a 18 - 36 hour 'window', before an infected tick can transmit the bacteria that causes Lyme Disease (experts still disagree on the exact time frame), so being vigilant about checking for, and removing, ticks is the best way to prevent him from getting sick.